• Skip to primary navigation

 • Work with us

-Best Authentic Souvenirs from Costa Rica to Bring Home for Family & Friends (and yourself)
+Best Authentic Costa Rican Souvenirs to Bring Home for Family & Friends (and yourself)

 Looking to buy an authentic Costa Rican souvenir to remind you of your amazing trip to Costa Rica?
 Here are our ideas for the best authentic and special Costa Rican souvenirs!
-These are my favorite souvenirs to bring back.
+These are my favorite souvenirs to bring back for family and friends.
+And sometimes myself even though I live here.

 The best Costa Rican souvenirs are coffee, Salsa Lizano, magnets, hot sauce, printed towels, wood painted items, handmade jewelry, soap, bath products, paintings by local artists, bikinis, sarongs and bamboo clothing.